lonelyjoeparker/MSc-phylogenetics-lab/handout.md

 **QUESTION 2:** Which sequence is the contaminant?
 Why that one?

-In ‘orchids.short.filtered.fa’, we’ve removed the contaminant.
-Re-align the sequences and repeat the phylogeny inference using the cleaned data set.
-Hint: you’ll need to change the names from the previous commands.
+In `orchids.short.filtered.fa`, we’ve removed the contaminant.
+Re-align the sequences and repeat the phylogeny inference using the cleaned data set. *Hint: you’ll need to change the names from the previous commands.*

 **QUESTION 3:** How might the contamination have arisen?